 DATES: May Training now moved to: JUNE 4, 5, 18, and 19, 2021

 TIMES: 8:00am until 6pm

 What’s Included: OSU Carmen Zoom online hosted classroom.
-The Community Interpreter textbook and workbook will be mailed to you.
+The Community Interpreter textbook and workbook will be mailed or available for pick-up in classroom first day of class.
 Additional cost for language assessment, see details below.
 Optional Medical Terminology book available for purchase.

 - Know how to perform professional interpreting protocols and skills for medical interpreting.